lambdaclass/era_vm/docs/zksync-era-integration.md

 The Bootloader, can fail sometimes, and it is the job of the Operator to trigger rollbacks.
 However, this type of rollback differs from the ones just mentioned.
 Bootloader rollbacks involve restoring not only the [full vm state](https://github.com/lambdaclass/era_vm/blob/zksync-era-integration-tests/src/vm.rs#L66-L69) but also the bootloader state.
 These snapshots are called external snapshots and can only be triggered by the Bootloader.
 [Here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/core/lib/multivm/src/versions/era_vm/snapshot.rs) you can see what a full snapshot looks like.
 Before starting a new batch execution, the operator creates a snapshot, which is also used at the end of execution to collect logs (see [here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/core/lib/multivm/src/versions/era_vm/vm.rs#L508-L595) for more details).

 > Notice that when we say vm `state`, we refer to the changes made to the data that lives on the chain, and the vm `execution` is the vm state of registers, memory, etc (see more [here](#era_vm-key-structures)).
-This difference is important since transactions reverts and panics only rollback the vm `state` (actually just a part of it not all), but bootloader rollbacks also restore the vm `execution`.
+This difference is important since transactions reverts and panics only rollback the vm `state` (actually just a part of it not all), but Bootloader rollbacks also restore the vm `execution`.

 ## Publishing data

-As said above, once the batch of transactions has all been executed, the final step in the bootloader is to publish the final data.
+As said above, once the batch of transactions has all been executed, the final step in the Bootloader is to publish the final data.
 The data to be published is composed of:

 -   **L2 to L1 Logs**: Logs generated during L2 transactions that need to be recorded on L1.
 This can be transactions on L1 that have been forwarded to the L2 to lower costs.
 -   **L2 to L1 Messages**: used to transmit instructions or data from smart contracts on L2 to contracts or systems on L1.